Rotator Cuff Calcific Tendinitis

 We also know that your rotator cuff provides subtle glides and slides of the ball joint on the socket to allow full shoulder movement.
 Plus, your shoulder blade (scapular) has a vital role as the main dynamically stable base plate that attaches your arm to your chest wall.

-Did you know that your arm only has one bony joint articulation where your collarbone (clavicle) attaches to the acromion (tip of shoulder blade)?
+Did you know that your arm only has one bony joint articulation where your collarbone (clavicle) attaches to the acromion (tip of the shoulder blade)?

 The rest of your attachments are muscular, which highlights the importance of retraining and strengthening of your shoulder muscles.